SurgRAW: Multi-Agent Workflow with Chain of Thought Reasoning for Robotic Surgical Video Analysis: Introduction

 To address these issues, we propose a \textbf{R}easoning multi-\textbf{A}gent \textbf{W}orkflow for \textbf{Surg}ical intelligence, termed SurgRAW.
-Mirroring real-world surgical teamwork, SurgRAW assigns different tasks in surgical scene understanding to specialized VLM agents through hierarchical orchestrators and integrates their responses to refine the final answer.
-Specifically, rather than fine-tuning VLMs or relying on LLM-generated CoTs, we design task-specific CoT prompts tailored to each task.
-These prompts help mitigate hallucinations by ensuring robust and interpretable reasoning.
-By guiding step-by-step logical deductions, they enhance both response accuracy and explainability.
-Additionally, we integrate RAG tools to bridge the domain gap, ensuring that decisions are grounded in professional, domain-specific surgical resources, further improving the system’s reliability.
-Furthermore, SurgRAW introduces a novel panel discussion mechanism which initiates multi-agent collaboration and debate.
-By verifying the consistency between responses and intermediate steps across different agents, SurgRAW facilitates rich interactions among agents, enabling a more comprehensive analysis of surgical videos.
-Overall, our contribution can be summarized as the following aspects:
+Designed for RAS, SurgRAW implements a hierarchical reasoning framework involving a central orchestrator which divides surgical scene understanding tasks into two streams, namely Visual-Semantic (VS) and Cognitive-Inference (CI).
+Subsequently, the respective coordinators of the streams will further delegate the tasks to specialized VLM agents for task-level reasoning while higher level agents account for workflow-level dependencies or reinforce clinical grounding.
+Specifically, we introduce a novel panel discussion mechanism for VS pathway to initiate multi-agent collaboration and debate, explicitly leveraging task interdependencies to refine collective reasoning.
+By verifying the consistency between responses and intermediate steps across different agents, SurgRAW facilitates rich interactions among agents, enabling a comprehensive analysis of robotic surgical videos.
+For CI pathway, we integrate Retrieval-Augmented Generation (RAG) to bridge the domain gap, ensuring that decisions are grounded in clinically-aligned surgical guidelines.

+Rather than fine-tuning VLMs or relying on LLM-generated CoTs, we designed task-specific CoT prompts tailored to key elements of RAS such as instruments, tissue and action recognition.
+These structured prompts mitigate hallucinations by dividing surgical tasks from classification into a series of conductable observation and analysis.
+By guiding step-by-step logical deductions, CoT enhances explainability and accuracy.
+Overall, our contribution can be summarized as below:

-\begin{itemize}[label=\textbullet] \item We introduce SurgRAW, the first framework capable of addressing all major questions across the entire surgical workflow while enhancing explainability. \item Mirroring the cognitive process of surgeons, we enhance VLM agents with task-specific CoT prompts, enabling transparent and step-by-step analysis. \item A panel discussion mechanism and a RAG module are further introduced, enabling agents to share insights and generate reliable responses. \item We introduce a new benchmark to evaluate our framework, which is the first benchmark to encompass all tasks within the same surgical scenario. \end{itemize}
+\begin{itemize} \item We introduce SurgCoTBench, the first reasoning-focused benchmark for RAS, unifying five major vision tasks within unified robotic surgical scenarios for systematic evaluation. \item We propose SurgRAW, one-of-the-first agentic frameworks for RAS capable of addressing key tasks across the surgical workflow with structured explainability. \item We introduce a panel discussion mechanism and an RAG module to enable agents to share insights and generate reliable responses. \item We equip VLM agents with task-specific CoT prompts designed to enhance transparent, step-by-step reasoning that is consistent with RAS workflow structure. \end{itemize}